shimizukawa/pycontw2013-sphinx-introduction/index.rst

      In other words, Sphinx reads reStructuredText format text file and outputs html, epub, pdf, or other several format.

-   * Sphinx is extensible, so you can also output in a different format, or read the file in a different format.
+   * Sphinx is extendable, so you can also output in a different format, or read the file in a different format.